 The mass graves at Milltown Cemetery and Belfast’s City Cemetery are the most notable reminders of the Blitz.
 Large areas of wasteland where houses and buildings once stood still remain scattered around the city.
 In some cases, entire streets and neighbourhoods were wiped from the map.
 Many buildings in the city centre and Cathedral Quarter still bear the battle scars from those nights in April and May 1941.

 In total over 900 people died in Belfast that night.
 A further 1,500 were seriously injured.
-55,000 homes were damaged with 100,000 people left homeless.
-Stray bombers attacked Londonderry killing 15 and another veered off course, dropping bombs on Bangor killing a further five people.
+Around 56,000 homes sustained damage with 100,000 people left homeless.
+Stray bombers attacked other towns in Northern Ireland including the City of Derry and Bangor, Co.
+Down.
 No other city in Ireland, north or south, suffered as badly as Belfast.
-The memory of Easter 1941 lives on still.
+Tuesday 16th April 1941 saw the greatest loss of life during the Blitz in a single night outside London.
+The memory of The Easter Raid of April 1941 lives on.